itom-project/itom/docs/userDoc/source/02_installation/install_all-in-one_development_setup_creation.rst

 Creating the 3rdPartyPCL folder
 -------------------------------

-For the 3rdPartyPCL folder the software packages Boost, Eigen, Flann, QHull and Glew can be downloaded as binaries.
+For the 3rdPartyPCL folder the software packages Boost, Eigen, Flann and QHull can be downloaded as binaries.
 VTK and PCL must be compiled on your computer.

 Compile Flann, QHull
 =====================